 Many Liberty Ships were built here during WW II

-Marinship, Sausalito, is a quiet place now.
-However, during World War II it was a shipyard where 20,000 workers worked three shifts around the clock.
-During three years, starting in 1942 and ending in 1945, a vessel was christened and sent to war on an average of about once every 13 days.
-In total 93 ships were built — 15 Liberty cargo ships and 78 tankers.
+Marinship, Sausalito, (see map below) is a quiet place now.
+However, during World War II it was a busy, busy shipyard where three shifts of 20,000 workers each worked around the clock.
+For three years, starting in 1942 and ending in 1945, about once every 13 days a vessel was christened and sent to war.
+A world record was set when the S.S.
+Huntington Hills, a tanker ship 523′ long x 68′ wide, was built almost twice as fast as usual in just 33 days from start to finish.
+A total of 93 ships were built — 15 Liberty cargo ships and 78 tankers.

 Most of the shipyard is now gone having been sold for commercial development.
-There is still the 110,000 sf Industrial Center Building (the ICB Building and formerly the yard office,) currently housing over 120 artist studios, the Marinship warehouse (see “you are here” in the photo above or the big white building in the satellite view in the map below) which holds the Corp of Engineers SF Bay Model, and Marinship park (formerly “outfitting shops” in the photo above) now a grassy park used once a year for the Sausalito Art Festival.
+There still remains the 110,000 sf Industrial Center Building (the ICB Building and formerly the Yard Office) currently housing over 120 artist studios; the Marinship Warehouse (see “You Are Here” in the photo above or the big white building in the satellite view in the map below) which holds the Marinship Exhibit and San Francisco Bay Model; and Marinship Park (where the “Outfitting Shops” in the photo above were formerly located) now a grassy park used once a year for the Sausalito Art Festival.
 The north end of Marinship is now home to over 500 houseboats.

-An exhibit about Marinship Shipyards is housed in the same Warehouse building as the Bay Model Visitor Center.
-This exhibit is a small but interesting reminder of what Marinship used to be.
-Admission is FREE.
+Admission is FREE to an exhibit about Marinship Shipyards which is housed in the same Warehouse building as the Bay Model Visitor Center.
+It’s a small but very interesting reminder of the important WWII shipyard once located here.